 EBAB is not aware of any non-exempt transactions between the Plan and Master Trust and a party-in-interest (as defined by ERISA).
-The Master Trust had \$462 million and 5.9 million shares, and \$592.8 million and 6.8 million shares at December 31, 2017 and 2016, respectively, in Kraft Heinz common stock, which such holdings are exempt from the party-in-interest transaction prohibitions of ERISA.
-The Master Trust recorded dividend income of \$12.7 million and net realized losses of \$1.5 million from investments in Kraft Heinz common stock for the year ended December 31, 2017.
+The Master Trust had \$143.9 million and 4.2 million shares, and \$149.3 million and 4.6 million shares as of December 31, 2020 and December 31, 2019, respectively, in Kraft Heinz common stock, which such holdings are exempt from the party-in-interest transaction prohibitions of ERISA.
+The Master Trust recorded dividend income of \$5.7 million and net realized losses of \$2.5 million from investments in Kraft Heinz common stock for the year ended December 31, 2020.
+Newport is the independent fiduciary and investment manager of the Kraft Heinz stock fund.

-The Master Trust invests in collective trusts issued by The Northern Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by BlackRock Institutional Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by Loomis Sayles Trust Company, an investment manager, and managed by its affiliates; and in 2016, collective trusts issued by Wells Fargo Bank, an investment manager, and managed by its affiliates, all of which are also intended to be exempt parties-in-interest transactions.
+The Master Trust invests in collective trusts issued by The Northern Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by BlackRock Institutional Trust Company, an investment manager, and managed by its affiliates; collective trusts issued by Loomis Sayles Trust Company, an investment manager, and managed by its affiliates, all of which are also intended to be exempt parties-in-interest transactions.
 The Master Trust invests in investment contracts, and the fees paid to issuers of the contracts are intended to qualify as exempt parties-in-interest transactions.
 Notes receivable from participants are also intended to be exempt parties-in-interest transactions.

-Actual fees paid by the Plan for investment management, recordkeeping and consulting services also are intended to qualify as exempt parties-in-interest transactions and are included in administrative expenses in the accompanying financial statements.
+Actual fees paid by the Plan for investment management, recordkeeping, and consulting services also are intended to qualify as exempt parties-in-interest transactions and are included in administrative expenses in the accompanying financial statements.